BayesianModelingandComputationInPython/BookCode_Edition1/markdown/chp_09.md

 For our flight delay dilemma we decide to start the modeling journey by picking a likelihood for the observed flight delays.
-We take a moment to collect our detail our existing domain knowledge.
+We take a moment to collect in detail our existing domain knowledge.
 In our dataset, delays can be negative or positive valued.
 Positive valued means flight is late, negative valued means flight is early.
 We could make choice here to only model delays and ignore all early arrivals.
 However, we will